valencik/sequoia/README.md

 This talk will review a new system, written in Scala, which enables SQL query analysis such as finding commonly joined tables, tracking column lineage, and discovering unused columns.
 A primary focus of the effort is to increase data discovery among various data science teams.

+# Alicia Questions
+- Why do other people want to know about this?

 # Presentation notes
 - who am i
 - what is the problem?
   - context is hard, lots of tables, lots of columns
   - reports are organized, datasets organized, but tribal knowledge is still a thing
   - would be nice to parse SQL for easier analysis
+  - everyone who uses this column applies this filter, you should too
 - Presto SQL and Spark SQL
   - Interestingly Spark SQL's grammar is a fork of Presto SQL
   - Whether a good idea or not, this mostly solidfied the approach of using grammars